createdbypete/createdbypete.com/_posts/articles/2012-08-27-ruby-on-rails-development-with-mac-os-x-mountain-lion.markdown

 source ~/.bash_profile
 ```

-Now you’ll understand why we use ```rbenv``` and ```ruby-build```.
+Now you'll understand why we use `rbenv` and ```ruby-build```.
 It allows us to install different versions of Ruby and specify which version to use on a per project basis.
 This is very useful to keep a consistent development environment if you need to work in a particular Ruby version.

-We’re going to install the latest stable of Ruby (at the time of writing) you can find this out by visiting the [Ruby website](http://www.ruby-lang.org/en/downloads/).
+We're going to install the latest stable of Ruby (at the time of writing) you can find this out by visiting the [Ruby website](http://www.ruby-lang.org/en/downloads/).
 Or to see a list of all available versions to install ```rbenv install --list```.

 ```bash
 rbenv install 2.0.0-p0